 I discovered yoga in 2012 at my workplace, and I see it as an opportunity to add stretching to my sports activities (running, swimming, cross fit).
-Very quickly, thanks to a patient teacher, I understood that yoga is much more than stretching.
-But between the pregnancies and the babies that follow one another, I will not touch a carpet for 5 years.
+Very quickly, thanks to a patient teacher, I understand that yoga is much more than stretching.
+But between pregnancies and babies that follow one another, I won't touch a carpet for 5 years.

 At the end of 2017, I went back to a daily practice, this time attracted by the acrobatic side of yoga...
 It wouldn't be until summer 2018, during my first training with Joan Hyman (Annie Carpenter & Yogaworks USA: Maty Ezraty, Chuck Miller), that I glimpse the depth of yoga.
 In search of knowledge, I complete my training with Chad Hamrin and obtain the yoga alliance 500h certification.
 Chad and Joan introduce us to the philosophy of yoga, its pillars and break down each pose.
 But more than that, these trainings push me to undertake inner work, to anchor myself in the present moment, reduce the ego, etc.

 At the end of 2018, I discovered ashtanga vinyasa yoga, and literally fell in love with this practice.
 I have been evolving since under the guidance of Jérôme and Flower.